Woodmaninator/AttmayMBBot/README.md

 * **AMBB_TOKEN**: This is the token of your Discord Bot.
 You can get that token and find more information about it on the [Discord Developer Page](https://discord.com/developers/applications).
 * **AMBB_SPOONACULAR_KEY**: This is the API-Key for the Spoonacular Food API.
 This API is exclusively used for the /dinnerpost command.
 You can get this by signing up on the [Spoonacular API Page](https://spoonacular.com/food-api).
 Note that with the free version of this API you can only send a limited number of requests per day.

+The bot keeps track of all the XKCD comics.
+It checks for a new comic in 20 minute intervals.
+In order for this to work, you need to configure the latest comic number in the AMBBXKCDConfig.json.
+Additionally, you have to specify the channel ID in which the comics should be posted.

 ## Commands
 This is a list of all the commands this bot provides.